ziyunliu4444/osu2mir/README.md

 ## Tables

-The .csv files are the original tables we used for our analysis in the guide, single represents songs with single uninherited timing point, geq5 represents songs with multiple uninherited timing points >=5s apart, le5 represents songs with uninherited timing points <5s apart.
+The .csv files are the original tables we used for our analysis in the paper, single represents songs with single uninherited timing point, geq5 represents songs with multiple uninherited timing points >=5s apart, le5 represents songs with uninherited timing points <5s apart.

 ## Contributing